CDSoft/sp/doc/sp.rst

 -------------------------------

 This chapter presents an extention of the calculator described in the `tutorial`_.
-This calculator has more functions and a memory.
+This calculator has a memory.

 The grammar has been rewritten using the SP language.